21 Analysis of Kinetics Data from a PFR

 • The coefficient of determination, \(R^2\), will be close to 1.

-• The points in the parity plot will all be close to a diagonal line (\(y_{\text{expt}} = y_{\text{model}}\)).
+• The points in the parity plot will all be close to the parity line.

 • In each residuals plot, the points will scatter randomly about zero (the horizontal axis), and no systematic deviations will be apparent.

-21.4.2 Analysis Using a Linearized Model
+21.4.5 Analysis Using a Linearized Model

 When only one reaction is taking place, as is always the case in Reaction Engineering Basics kinetics data analysis problems, the reactor can be modeled using only one mole balance on a reactant or product in the reaction.
-When this is done, the apparent extent of reaction is used to relate the amounts of all other reagents to the reagent for which the mole balance is written.
+When this is done, the extent of reaction is used to relate the amounts of all other reagents to the reagent for which the mole balance is written.
 Sometimes the single mole balance can be solved analytically, for example by separation of variables.
 Doing so yields an integrated mole balance that is an ATE.
 If the integrated mole balance can be rearranged into a linear form, the model can be fit to the experimental data using linear least squares.
-This was described in in Chapter 18 and illustrated in Chapter 19 and won’t be repeated or illustrated in this chapter.
+This was described and discussed in Chapter 18 and illustrated in Chapter 19 and won’t be repeated or illustrated in this chapter.

-21.4.3 Analysis Using an Approximate Reactor Model
+21.4.6 Analysis Using an Approximate Reactor Model

 21.5 Examples